-- Please be sure to bring your driver license and insurance cards with you (work comp paperwork if applicable).
+- Please be sure to bring your driver license and insurance cards with you.

 - Please be prepared to pay any applicable co-pays or deductibles.

-- Take only the medications that you were instructed by the nurse or surgeon/primary doctor to take—with a sip of water.
+- Take only the medications that you were instructed by the nurse or surgeon to take—with a sip of water.

 - Please shower the day of your procedure to reduce the chance for infection.
 DO NOT apply lotion.
 (This does not apply to joint replacement patients, see handbook for showering instructions.)

 - Be sure to wear loose, comfortable clothing.
 Bring cases for glasses and do not wear contact lenses, dentures and hearing aids, as you will be asked to remove them prior to your procedure.
 Please DO NOT wear or bring jewelry, body piercings, or other valuables.

 - If the patient is an infant or child, we encourage that they bring along a favorite toy or blanket to make them feel more at home.
 If your child uses a sippy cup or bottle, please bring one with you so it’s available after the procedure.

 - During your procedure, your visitor may wait in your room.
 Only one visitor is allowed in the facility at this time.
 Children must have at least one parent or guardian in the facility at all times through the procedure period.